Pronunciation of English /r/: R-labialization

 R-labialization, which should not be confused with the rounding of initial /r/ described above, is a process occurring in certain dialects of English, particularly some varieties of Cockney, in which the /r/ phoneme is realized as a labiodental approximant [ʋ], in contrast to an alveolar approximant [ɹ].

 The use of labiodental /r/ is commonly stigmatized by prescriptivists.
 However, its use is growing in many accents of British English.
 Most speakers who do so are from the South-East of England, particularly London.

-That has also been reported to be an extremely-rare realization of /r/ in New Zealand English.
+That has also been reported to be an extremely rare realization of /r/ in New Zealand English and in the speech of younger speakers of Singapore English.

 The /r/ realization may not always be labiodental since bilabial realizations have also been reported.

 R-labialization leads to pronunciations such as these: